bythreedu

 Finding Your Visual Voice

-Portfolio Building
+Capstone Planning & Portfolio Building

-Curating 10–15 images that represent your best work.
-Sequencing, presentation formats, editing for cohesion.
+Designing your final series together — subject, concept, location, lighting plan, mood board, shot list.
+Then: curating 10–15 images that represent your best work.
+Sequencing and presentation.
 Your portfolio should make an argument about who you are as a photographer.

 Final Critique & Next Steps